thrishik7/reverse-shell/README.md

 ## REVERSE SHELL

-**
-run python3 client.py in the client system and python3 server.py to send shell commands to the client through multi socket connection
+Simple reverse shell implemented using python.
+With multi client socket connection feature.
+Used to send shell commands from server to client systems.